Mounted band: Portugal

 The National Republican Guard (GNR) maintains a mounted band, known in Portuguese as the Charanga a Cavalo.

 The Charanga a Cavalo is part of the State Honors and Security Unit (former GNR Cavalry Regiment) and usually parades with the horse squadrons of the GNR, including with Presidential Squadron in the guard mounting ceremony of the Presidencial Palace.
 This mounted band is the only band of its kind in the world that is able to play while galloping.

-Unlike other bands it is an all-brass ensemble similar in instrumentation to that of the French Republican Guard.
-Usually the band is joined by the pennant bearers of the NRG cavalry.
+Unlike other bands, it is an all-brass ensemble similar in instrumentation to that of the French Republican Guard.
+Usually the band is joined by the pennant bearers of the GNR cavalry.

 Russia

 In Russia, Mounted Bands (конный оркестр) existed in the Red Army in the early twentieth century.
 Many cavalry units sported bands that were mounted and dismounted on horses.
 Their history dates back to the era of the Russian Empire, majority being all-brass following Imperial German precendence.
 In 1867, at a competition of European military bands in Paris, first place was taken by the Band of the Life Guards Cavalry Regiment.
 During the latter half of the Soviet Union, jubilee parades on Red Square in honor of October Revolution Day featured historical Bolshevik cavalry led by a mounted band with a drum major at the front.

-In the Russian republic of Tuva, the Brass Band of the Government of Tuva, was created on the 24th of March 2008 by a student band under the Kyzyl Art College (originally founded in 1960),.
+In the Russian republic of Tuva, the Brass Band of the Government of Tuva, was created on 24 March 2008 by a student band under the Kyzyl Art College (originally founded in 1960).
 It is the only civilian mounted band in Russia, upholding the traditions of its predecessor, the Horse Brass Band of the Tuva People's Revolutionary Army, (active in the TPRA from 1929 to 1944).
 Their first performance during a Victory Day Parade in 2008, was enthusiastically received by the residents of Kyzyl.